Subscapularis recess

 The subscapularis recess, also known as the superior subscapularis recess or subscapularis bursa, is a normal extension of the glenohumeral joint capsule in between the superior and middle glenohumeral ligaments.

-On sagittal oblique sequences and when distended with fluid, it may form a saddlebag-like appearance by hanging over the subscapularis tendon, inferior to the coracoid process.
+On sagittal oblique sequences and when distended with fluid, it may appear saddlebag-like by hanging over the subscapularis tendon, inferior to the coracoid process.

 ADVERTISEMENT: Supporters see fewer/no ads